Jonath-z/commit-ai/README.md

 # Commit-AI

 Commit-AI is a CLI tool designed to automate the generation of meaningful commit messages for your Git repositories.
-Leveraging the power of OpenAI's GPT-3.5 Turbo, it analyzes your git diffs and crafts commit messages that are concise, descriptive, and follow best practices.
+Leveraging the power of OpenAI's models, it analyzes your git diffs and crafts commit messages that are concise, descriptive, and follow best practices.

 ## Demo